mikesavior/google_image_scrape/README.md

 The file is designed to work with the one provided in the challenge- in misc/van-gogh-paintings.html.

-This gem is also available on Rubygems for easier use outside of the challenge's repo.
+This gem is also available on Rubygems for easier use outside of the challenge's repo: https://rubygems.org/gems/googscrape